an7708/prodesk-capstone-project---VitalSync/README.md

 - Node.js v18 or higher
 - npm v9 or higher
-- A MongoDB Atlas account, free tier is sufficient for local development
+- A MongoDB Atlas account, free tier, is sufficient for local development
 - Git

 ### Installation